diverse-project/melange/quickstart.md

 #### Others FSM

+For other variantes of FSM language process in the same way as for the Simple FSM project.

 ##### Timed FSM

+We add an EAttribut **time : EInt** in Transition
 ![Simple FSM](images/fsmTimed.png)

 ##### Composite FSM

+We add a containment EReference **substates : State** in State
 ![Simple FSM](images/fsmComposite.png)

 ##### Timed composite

+We add same changes as Timed and Composite FSM
 ![Simple FSM](images/fsmTimedComposite.png)

 ## The Melange world